Looking for some gorgeous birds to amaze you? You are in the right place!

-Both male and female look similar with overall green plumage, but the back and wings are more blue-green with side patches of red while the breast is olive-green, and the long tail is blue.
+Both males and females look similar with overall green plumage, but the back and wings are more blue-green with side patches of red while the breast is olive-green, and the long tail is blue.

 The face is white with a yellow beak and red eyes that match the red crest which rises up to two inches when the bird is excited.

 Did you know that if you stir a cup of water with a feather from a red-crested turaco, the water will turn pink?
-The reason for this is because the pigment in this bird’s feathers contain copper.
+The reason for this is that the pigment in this bird’s feathers contains copper.